 There are many unexpected issues that can arise in the winter, and it’s always best to ensure your customers can reach you at all times.
 From damaged property or even people or their pets, snow, ice or extreme cold can cause emergencies that create serious customers needs.
 If something happens, your business needs to be ready to pick up the phone and support your customers.
 But if your customer calls, expects you to answer – needing you to answer – and nobody picks up, your risk eroding any trust you’ve built up.

 Consumers have come to expect businesses to make themselves available 24/7, no matter the circumstance.
 And if your customers call and you’re not there to pick up, they’ll hardly ever leave a message or wait for you to call back.
-In fact, 67% of customers hang up if they’re unable to reach a real live human.
+In fact, recent studies show that the majority of your callers will simply hang up if they don't have an option to connect to reach a real live human.
 In an emergency, they may be quick to call a competitor to solve their problems.

 The drawbacks of missed calls doesn’t stop there, however.
 If your prospects or customers have a negative experience, they may be inclined to write a review on Yelp or the Better Business Bureau.
 And the cost of one bad experience is steep – For every negative experience, it takes 12 positive experiences to make up the damage done.
 That single experience and review could sway a prospect from choosing to work with you.
 It may seem unfair, but the modern consumer simply holds businesses to a much higher standard.
 It’s on you to give them the experience they demand.